pingcap/community/governance/sig-governance.md

 # SIG Governance

-Special Interest Groups (SIGs) are persistent open groups that focus on a module of TiDB.
-SIGs must have open and transparent proceedings.
-The purpose of a SIG is to own and develop a module of TiDB.
+The TiDB project is organized primarily into Special Interest Groups, or SIGs.
+Each SIG is comprised of members from multiple companies and organizations, with **a common purpose of advancing the project with respect to a specific topic, such as Networking or Documentation**.
+Our goal is to enable a distributed decision structure and code ownership, as well as providing focused instructions for getting work done, making decisions, and onboarding new contributors.
+Every identifiable subpart of the project (e.g., github org, repository, subdirectory, API, test, issue, PR) is intended to be owned by some SIG.

+Areas covered by SIGs may be vertically focused on particular components or functions, cross-cutting/horizontal, spanning many/all functional areas of the project, or in support of the project itself.
+Examples:

+- Vertical: Network, Storage, Scheduling
+- Horizontal: Scalability, Architecture
+- Project: Testing, Docs,Contributor Experience

 This document details on the governance guidelines of TiDB SIGs.
 It will be updated as needed to meet the current needs of the TiDB Community.

 ## Organizational Governance